RBEGamer/WordClock/README.md

 **NOTE**
 The configuration wifi will be disabled after one minute, so if it is not visible power cycle the board.

+**NOTE**
+If the clock cannot connect to the configured WLAN (not found, or invalid credentials,...), the configuration accesspoint is opened again.

 ### ACCESS CONFIGURATION WEBUI